 Note: The Blackboard Learn Mobile app is not directly impacted by this upgrade.
 The Mobile app update schedule is managed by the Blackboard Mobile development team according to a separate schedule.

 View the Blackboard Learn Browser Compatibility List to find an appropriate supported operating system/browser for your computer.
 Please note that other applications you may use, such as Tegrity, may have different supported browsers.

-The Faculty Technical Support Team can be contacted at 314-977-2252.
-Support hours are Monday - Friday, 8:30 a.m. to 5:00 p.m.
+Faculty Blackboard Support can be contacted at 314-977-4000.
+Tickets can be entered 24/7.
+Be aware that not all issues can be resolved over the phone and will be escalated to the ATC Team.
 Faculty can also e-mail firstname.lastname@example.org or visit the Faculty Support pages for help with Blackboard Learn.
-This team can also provide individual technical training for Faculty to explain the features and tools in Blackboard Learn.
+The ATC team can provide individual technical training for Faculty to explain the features and tools in Blackboard Learn.
 Please use the contact information above to submit a request for a training session.

-Students can visit the Tech Services Center website for tutorials and FAQs, or contact the Student Service Desk at 314-977-4000, extension 2.
+Students can visit the Tech Services Center webage or contact the TSC-North or TSC-South at 314-977-4000, extension 2 for assistance.